ericmjl/pandoc-reveal-tutorial/slides.md

 ```

-# fill in slides' YAML header.
+# fill in slides' YAML header

 Use standard Markdown.